Martin O'Neill: Republic of Ireland

 O'Neill was confirmed as the new Republic of Ireland national football team manager on 5 November 2013.
 He was joined by former team captain Roy Keane as his assistant manager.

 His first game in charge on 15 November 2013 against Latvia was a 3–0 win at the Aviva Stadium.
 On 19 November 2013, O'Neill's first away game as manager saw the team draw 0–0 against Poland at the Stadion Miejski in Poznań.
 His first loss as manager came on 5 March 2014, a 2–1 scoreline in a home friendly against Serbia.

 On 16 November 2015, the Republic of Ireland qualified for UEFA Euro 2016 after defeating Bosnia and Herzegovina 3–1 on aggregate in the play-offs.

-In March 2016, O'Neill made comments made about the physical appearance of players' female partners, which were criticised as sexist.
-Orla O'Connor of the National Women's Council of Ireland said: "There is no place for sexist comments of this nature in Irish football, particularly at this level".

 On 7 June 2016, O'Neill signed a contract extension until the 2018 FIFA World Cup in Russia.
 On 22 June 2016, Ireland defeated Italy 1–0 in their final group game of Euro 2016 to qualify for the knock-out stages and round of 16 match against France.

-In June 2016, O'Neill informed a gathering of Ireland football fans at a public event that he had two others accompany assistant Keane and him on a recent visit to San Francisco, as he was worried people might think they were "queers".
-The Gay and Lesbian Equality Network (GLEN) and the National LGBT Federation condemned the comments and called on him to apologise.
-He apologised for the derogatory remark several days later.

 On 9 October 2017, Ireland defeated Wales 1–0 in Cardiff to qualify for the qualification play-offs.
 In the first leg of the play-offs on 11 November, Ireland drew 0–0 against Denmark in Copenhagen.
 In the second leg on 14 November in Dublin, Ireland lost 5–1 to Denmark after taking the lead in the game.
 In January 2018, O'Neill signed a new two-year contract with the FAI after previously verbally agreeing to the contract in October 2017.

 On 6 September 2018, an understrength Ireland lost 4–1 to Wales in their opening game in the UEFA Nations League.
 Ireland went on to finish bottom of their group, picking up just two points in two 0–0 draws against Denmark and were relegated to UEFA Nations League C for the 2020–21 UEFA Nations League (although were later restored to League B following a format change).
 On 21 November 2018, O'Neill parted company with the FAI by mutual consent, alongside Keane.